The desk where Anders Ramsell painted the animation was always facing north.

 ”It seems you feel our work is not a benifit to the public…” MiQ Bohlin did a tremendous job with the syncing of the dialog to Anders Ramsell´s paintings.
 The original Blade Runner has a a lot of music over the dialog and in The Aquarelle Edition you needed to cut out certain parts of the speech and still make the background music not seem out of place.

 The conversation between Deckard and Bryant was made in two different versions, one were the details were more visible and another that was more abstract.
 In the end just some frames from the detailed version remained; used like glimpses to enhance ceratin parts of the dialog.
-Below is one of the detalied frames that can be found in that scene...
+Above is one of the detalied frames that can be found in that scene...

 The hard copy Deckard prints was remade several times, because Zhora´s expresson never felt right- untill the eye shadow was made a bit brighter and her hair more orange, only then the right blance was found.

 The scene at Bryant´s office is longer in the final edit, compared to the one in the teaser.